 Volcanic topography – Mýrdalssandur & Myrdalur

 Iceland isn’t all about waterfalls & glaciers.
 It has a few volcanoes, too.
-The April 2010 eruption of the volcano Eyjafjallajökull made headlines around the world.
+Quite a few with the April 2010 eruption of the volcano Eyjafjallajökull making headlines around the world.
 While a relatively small eruption by volcanic standards, the ash cloud it generated caused enormous disruption to air travel across much of western and northern Europe.
 The above picture is of Mýrdalssandur, a 700 km² black sand desert.
 The area rests between the sea & the 590 km², 400-700 metre thick Mýrdalsjökull, the 4th largest glacier in Iceland.
 Katla, one of the three most active volcanoes in Iceland, sits under the glacier & eruptions in the past have caused massive ice melt, generating large scale glacial flooding, flooding that sweeps across this plane devastating the landscape.
-The last eruption of Katla was in 1918 & although it’s impossible to accurately predict the next eruption is seemingly not too far off.
+The last eruption of Katla was in 1918 & although it’s impossible to accurately predict, those in the know say the next eruption is not too far off.

-One wouldn’t come to Iceland to ogle at architecture but there are a few buildings of note, especially in the capital Reykjavík.
+One wouldn’t come to Iceland to ogle at architecture (I didn’t) but there are a few buildings of note, especially in the capital Reykjavík.
+The architecture I did capture was just yet another pleasant Icelandic surprise.

 A Reykjavík landmark visible throughout the city, the 75 metre-high Hallgrímskirkja is a Lutheran (Church of Iceland) parish church.
 It is named after the Icelandic poet and clergyman Hallgrímur Pétursson (1614 to 1674) & it is said to have been designed to resemble the basalt lava flows of Iceland’s landscape.
 Construction began in 1945 & took over 40 years to complete – the landmark tower was completed long before the church’s official completion in 1986.
-This afternoon was another dull, blue day in Reykjavík – a typical, as far as I could see, December afternoon.
-Taken at 4:30pm, not long after sunset, I like how the warm artificial interior & exterior lighting contrasts the cold grey of the church facade & the even colder looking dusk sky.
+This afternoon was another dull, blue day in Reykjavík, a typical, as far as I could see, December afternoon.
+Taken at 4:30pm, not long after sunset, I like how the warm artificial interior & exterior lighting contrasts the cold grey of the church façade & the even colder looking dusk sky (& again this low resolution version of the shot doesn’t do the actual scene justice).

-The first purpose-built concert hall in Reykjavík & the newest jewel in the city’s architectural crown, Harpa, which houses the Iceland Symphony Orchestra & The Icelandic Opera, opened in May 2011 & occupies a site by the Reykjavík waterfront.
-The building that stands today was only completed when the government decided in 2008 to fully fund the rest of the construction costs for the half-built concert hall – it was being built as part of a wider development which was abandoned when the financial crisis took hold, a crisis that hit – & continues to hit – Iceland & its bank-dependent economy hard.
+The first purpose-built concert hall in Reykjavík & the newest jewel in the city’s architectural crown, Harpa, which houses the Iceland Symphony Orchestra & The Icelandic Opera, opened in May 2011 & occupies a site by the Reykjavík waterfront (as an aside I spent a lot of time by this windy waterfront photographing seagulls against the distant, snowcapped peaks, nearly suffering hypothermia in the process).
+The building that stands today was only completed when the government decided in 2008 to fully fund the rest of the construction costs for the half-built concert hall; it was being built as part of a wider development which was abandoned when the financial crisis took hold, a crisis that hit Iceland & its bank-dependent economy hard.
 The structure consists of an open-plan design surrounded by a steel framework clad with irregularly shaped glass panels of different colours.
-If you’re not coming here to watch a performance I suggest bringing a wide-angle lens with you.
+Wide-angle lens territory.

 The Complete Iceland Gallery